 Some training methods may be costing you more than you realize.

-One line item in the budget that cybersecurity leaders are looking to expand on is training and upskilling their workforce to meet these growing threats.
 However, not all approaches to training yield the same outcomes, and some may be costing you more than you realize.
-Here are five scenarios that may be wasting your cybersecurity training budget:
+Here are five scenarios that may be wasting your cybersecurity talent development and training budget:

 Scenario #1 – Taking a blanket enterprise approach.

-Why do it – Online subscription services provide access to an extensive video content library covering a wide range of topics for a low cost.
+- Why do it – Online subscription services provide access to an extensive video content library covering a wide range of topics at a low cost.
 This can be appealing for larger organizations looking to accommodate multiple teams or for smaller organizations with a limited budget.

-What to do instead –Continue using this method if cost is the main issue, however, don’t go into it blindly.
-It’s important to first understand the different roles within your organization and their unique responsibilities in order to have a better baseline of expected competency outcomes following training.
-Take the time to meet with different practitioners or their department leaders to gain perspective on what they do, what they want to do but can’t, and what’s needed to help them get there.
+- What to do instead – Continue using this method if cost is the main issue, however, don’t go into it blindly.
+It’s important to first understand the different roles within your organization and desired skill expectations in order to have better insights to evaluate against outcomes following training.
+Take the time to meet with practitioners or their department leaders to gain perspective on what they do, what they want to do but can’t, and what’s needed to help them get there.

 Scenario #2 – Allowing employees to self-select training.

-Why do it – Choosing the training they’re interested in gives employees more autonomy towards their career development.
-This also offers a more hands-off approach for leaders, who understand the importance of training and development, but may not have the bandwidth or full grasp of how to approach a comprehensive training solution.
+- Why do it – Choosing the training they’re interested in gives employees more autonomy towards their career development.
+This also offers a more hands-off approach for leaders, who understand the importance of training and development, but may not have the bandwidth or full grasp of how to approach building a holistic cyber talent development strategy.

-Why it’s not effective – The cost of being hands-off with your employees’ training may have more consequences beyond the financial.
-Without proper regulation, you can increase soft costs by having to manage multiple training vendors.
+- Why it’s not effective – The cost of being hands-off with your employees’ training may have more consequences beyond the financial.
+Without proper regulation, you can increase soft costs by managing multiple training vendors.
 Moreover, inconsistent training equates to inconsistent results, making it that much more difficult to measure ROI and actual performance change.

-What to do instead – Cybersecurity leaders need to be more involved when it comes to upskilling their employees.
-For the staff, knowing that their contribution and voice matter and the company is willing to invest in their growth is important.
-By stepping in, you can provide thoughtful guidance and a clearer pathway towards their career goals.
+- What to do instead – Cybersecurity leaders need to be more involved when it comes to upskilling their employees.
+For the staff, knowing that their contribution and voice matter and that the company is willing to invest in their growth is essential.
+By stepping in, you can provide thoughtful guidance and a clearer pathway toward their career goals.

 Scenario #3 – Continuing with the same vendor despite costs.

-What to do instead – Due diligence with both the vendor and with your employees is required to ensure alignment between what your team(s) need and what the vendor offers to meet those needs.
+- What to do instead – Due diligence with both the vendor and your employees is required to ensure alignment between what your team(s) need and what the vendor offers to meet those needs.
 Things to consider: your cyber org chart, skill expectations for each role, learning modalities (live online vs. self-paced), supporting learning tools, and relevant role-based content, among other factors.

 Scenario #4 – Using training as a reward or incentive.